-The school now uses Letters and Sounds to teach phonics across Foundation Stage and Key Stage One.
+The school uses Read, Write, Inc to teach phonics across Foundation Stage and Key Stage One.

-Science is taught in units of work across each half-term.
+Science is taught in blocks of work.
 The focus in on developing and deepening children’s conceptual understanding of science by increasing subject knowledge and deepening scientific thinking while embedding key investigative skills and vocabulary.

 We are passionate about ICT and believe in providing a variety of platforms for children to use.
 We have a combination of Windows laptops and Apple iPads in school, and the children use these regularly across the curriculum.
 We have incorporated programming into the curriculum and this is an important element of all discrete ICT lessons.

 Teaching of religious education is based on Hackney’s agreed syllabus.
 The religious education curriculum is approached through the exploration of all the major world religions.
 We also use assemblies to celebrate different religious festivals and to develop children’s moral sense.

 As part of the curriculum we aim to: